-Mental healthcare in Belgium is available through public, voluntary, and private provision.
+Mental healthcare in Belgium is available through public, voluntary, as well as by private provision.

 Public mental healthcare in Belgium is delivered at both federal and regional levels (Dutch-speaking Flanders, French-speaking Wallonia, Brussels, and the German-speaking region).
 This covers things such as:

-- Services provided through mental health care centers by multidisciplinary teams including psychiatrists, psychologists, social workers and other mental health professionals working in the community.
+- Services provided through mental health care centers by multidisciplinary teams including psychiatrists, psychologists, social workers, as well as other mental health professionals working in the community.
 Services include counseling, daycare, residential care, and sheltered housing.